-This standard articulates one of the broad goals of the AIS program, preventing new AIS from entering the lake.
-Since 2008, the nationally recognized Lake Tahoe Watercraft Inspection Program has prevented new AIS from entering the lake.
+Preventing new aquatic invasive species (AIS) from entering Lake Tahoe is one of the broad goals of the Environmental Improvement Program.
+In 2023 the New Zealand mudsnail was discovered off the South Shore, the first species detected in the Tahoe Basin since the Lake Tahoe Watercraft Inspection Program began in 2008.
 Under the program, all motorized watercraft are inspected (and cleaned when necessary) prior to launch to prevent the introduction of new AIS.
 The prevention program also emphasizes preventing the transport of already established aquatic invasive species to other lakes within the Region.

 Status